Dante3483/BankingSolution/README.md

 - **Customer API (`BankingSolution.WebApi.CustomerApi`)** – Provides endpoints for managing customer data, including retrieving, adding, and deleting customers.
 - **Account API (`BankingSolution.WebApi.AccountApi`)** – Provides endpoints for managing account data, including retrieving, adding, and deleting accounts.
 - **Transaction API (`BankingSolution.WebApi.TransactionApi`)** – Provides endpoints for managing transactions, including retrieving, adding deposit, withdrawal, and transfer transactions, and deleting transactions.
+- **Unit Tests (`BankingSolution.Tests`)** - This layer contains automated tests that verify the functionality of individual components within the BankingSolution project.
+The target is to ensure that each unit of code performs as expected and to catch any regressions or bugs early in the development process.

 ## **4. API Endpoints**